Specialists in Technology and IP

 Our commercially-aware lawyers are on hand to walk you through the various legal considerations as you grow your studio and to help you nail the launch of that new blockbuster game.

-Read more for an outline of the services that we can provide, or fill in the contact form to organise a free consultation with one of our lawyers.
+Read more for an outline of the services that we can provide, or fill in the contact form to organise a consultation with one of our lawyers.

 “I contacted Briffa, Intellectual Property and Information Technology Lawyers looking for legal advice on a few matters.
 I found them extremely professional, helpful and responsive.
 We had an initial phone chat, which was followed by a more detailed consultation.
 The team patiently assisted me with all my questions and I was very impressed by how knowledgeable, clear and thorough they were.
 I would highly recommend their services.”